-For a simple garland, I punched out a generous number of various sized circles from chevron red, white, and blue scrapbooking paper, as well as scalloped rounds from brown kraft paper.
+For a simple garland, I punched out various sized circles from chevron red, white, and blue scrapbooking paper, as well as scalloped rounds from brown kraft paper.
 Then I zipped them through my sewing machine with red thread to create a paper circle garland.
 So super easy and I will definitely create this garland style again.
-As my sewing machine kept snapping the thread, I ended up with many sections of garland, so I laid them on the serving table at intervales to create a “striped” effect.
+As my sewing machine kept snapping the thread, I ended up with many sections of garland, so I laid them on the serving table at intervals to create a “striped” effect.
 I also dangled some from our gazebo chandelier!

 For menu signs, I wrote on chalkboard paper to create each hot dog creation “recipe,” then mounted the sticky-backed chalkboard paper to the kraft paper with a tongue depressor between the layers to create a sign.
 I stuck the signs in simple ceramic milk bottles with baker’s twine tied about the neck for easy sign holders!

 Being a puppy party, we had to serve “dogs” – hot dogs!
 We’re not a big hot dog eating family, but I found Coleman’s organic hot dogs and they were tasty.
 I scoured Pinterest for the best “hot dog recipes” to create our hot dog bar, and posted signs with suggested recipes.